Bilinear CNNs for Fine-grained Visual Recognition

 \subsubsection{SVM training and evaluation}

-In all our experiments, training and validation sets are combined and one-vs-all linear SVMs on the extracted features are trained by setting the learning hyperparameter $C_{\text{svm}}=1$.
+In all our experiments before and after fine-tuning, training and validation sets are combined and one-vs-all linear SVMs on the extracted features are trained by setting the learning hyperparameter $C_{\text{svm}}=1$.
 Since our features are $\ell_2$ normalized, the optimal of $C_{\text{svm}}$ is likely to be independent of the dataset.
 The trained classifiers are calibrated by scaling the weight vector such that the median scores of positive and negative training examples are at $+1$ and $-1$ respectively.
-For each dataset we double the training data by flipping images and and at test time we average the predictions of the image and its flipped copy and assign the class with the highest score.
-Directly using the softmax predictions results in a slight drop in accuracy compared to linear SVMs.
-Performance is measured as the percentage of correct image predictions for all datasets.
+For each dataset we double the training data by flipping images and at test time average the predictions of the image and its flipped copy.
+SVM training provides 1-3\% improvement over logistic regression with the VGG-M networks, but provides \emph{negligible} improvement with the VGG-D networks.
+Test time flipping improves performance by 0.5\% on average for the VGG-M networks, while has \emph{negligible} impact on the accuracy for the VGG-D networks.
+Performance is measured as the percentage of correctly classified images for all datasets.